khoih-prog/FlashStorage_STM32F1/README.md

 ### 2. FlashStoreAndRetrieve on BLUEPILL_F103C8 with 64KB Flash

-The following is the sample terminal output when running example [Ethernet_STM32_LAN8720](https://github.com/khoih-prog/Ethernet_Manager_STM32/tree/main/examples/Ethernet_STM32_LAN8720) on STM32F4 BLACK_F407VE with LAN8720 Ethernet using STM32Ethernet Library.
+The following is the sample terminal output when running example [FlashStoreAndRetrieve](examples/FlashStoreAndRetrieve) on STM32F1 BLUEPILL_F103C8 with 64KB Flash

 #### 2.1 First Start